dhruvpathak1/dhruvpathak1/README.md

 # Hi there, I'm Dhruv Pathak 👋

+🎓 Masters in Computer Science from [University of Colorado, Boulder, USA.](https://www.colorado.edu/)

+🖥️ KPMG India as Associate Consultate in Cyber Defense Stratergy and Governance

-🎓 B. Tech in Computer Engineering from [NMIMS University, Mumbai.](https://engineering.nmims.edu/)
+🎓 B. Tech in Computer Engineering from [NMIMS University, Mumbai, India](https://engineering.nmims.edu/)

 🌱 I’m currently learning ANYTHING and EVERYTHING.